It's Gonna Be Me: Background and development

 The music video for "It's Gonna Be Me" was directed by Wayne Isham, and filmed from April 26 to 28, 2000, in Los Angeles Center Studios, with additional footage shot at Play Co.
 Toys on Soledad Canyon Road in Canyon Country, Santa Clarita, California.
-NSYNC decided to retain the puppet-motif used in their album No Strings Attached by being portrayed as dolls that fight other toys in a toy store.
+NSYNC decided to expand upon the puppet motif used in their album No Strings Attached by being portrayed as dolls that fight other toys in a toy store.
 Isham visited Play Co.
 Toys, which he duplicated by creating multiple shelves on the set that formed a regular shelf.
 The store was chosen by a production company scouting for stores, as it provided the film crew with more freedom to rearrange and dismantle objects.
-He decided to bring back model Kim Smith from the "Bye Bye Bye" music video in order for both videos to flow seamlessly with each another.
+Isham decided to bring back model Kim Smith from the "Bye Bye Bye" music video to link the two.